Dir. John Ford. Starring Will Rogers, Stepin Fetchit, Henry B. Walthall

 Even though the film ends with a Confederate veterans parade, flying the Stars and Bars, you can’t help but raise your eyebrow a little bit.
 What a ridiculous showcase this is with even a moment’s thought given to it.
 Black men who were, to say the least, actively removed from society can sway the hearts of white men with a rendition of “Dixie”?
 The town drunk whose greatest talent has to do with his spit can start a great uproar in court to end a case?
 I’ve spent some time wondering about the unnecessary weirdness of John Ford’s Confederate sympathies in other films (as in She Wore a Yellow Ribbon), but here I don’t think you can watch the film and think it’s glorifying days gone by.
 We may lament that the hero of this story is a Confederate veteran now sitting on the bench, hearing cases in the country which he tried to destroy; this is American history, just as Nazis in postwar German government is German history.
 What is harder to ignore is that the film knows the calculations being made.
 Priest is going to win this case for his client by waving that flag which was put in the dust a quarter-century before, knowing that the jury will rise up to salute it all the same.
 Judge Priest is not the world’s most sensitive or forward-thinking movie, but I think it’s safe to say that it knows what it’s doing.
 It’s not supposed to be that we’re supposed to sit there and get misty-eyed about the Lost Cause, because if we did that we’d be suckers just as gullible as Priest’s jury.
 We’re supposed to sit there and find their rhapsodic allegiance to it funny, and funny it is.
 All doubts are set aside by a throwaway zinger made earlier in the picture.
 While having a conversation with a relative, Caroline (Brenda Fowler), who laments that the judge makes too little effort to hold up the family name, it comes up that she’s going to a Daughters of the Confederacy meeting.
 As she walks off his porch, Priest comments on how strange it is that it’s people besides the soldiers who have so many medals and awards regarding the war.
 It is commentary that would apply, with a similar snap, to a great many of my countrymen.

 The slyness is in Ford, of course, and presumably in Dudley Nichols’ screenplay as well.
 But it’s wonderful because it’s from Will Rogers.
 Rogers gives a really lovely performance in Judge Priest, as funny as ever when he’s being set up for the laugh line, but it’s when it’s unexpected that I was really captivated by him.
 In one scene, he comes in from the porch in the evening as it’s gotten dark, returning to his bedroom.
 There’s a tintype on the wall of his wife and children, all of whom are dead now.
 He speaks to the picture fluidly, as if his wife is there in the room with him in the flesh rather than a memory on his wall.
 It’s not the equal of Henry Fonda’s young Lincoln, who has a heart-to-heart with Ann Rutherford at her grave—for the second draft, Ford has the wisdom to put together a more picturesque setting than a Kentucky judge’s bedroom—but it is surprisingly moving.
 In a movie where so many people miss the past, this is the way in which people miss people from that past rather than politics.
-Perhaps it is why Priest can rise above his fellow citizens so adroitly; he has something beyond the Confederacy to miss, something dearer and doubtless better.
+Perhaps it is why Priest can rise above his fellow citizens so adroitly; he has something beyond the Confederacy to miss, something dearer and surely much better.